 To put it in simply, transcription is converting live audio or its recorded version into an electronic document.
 The myriad forms of audio could be a lecture, interviews, a podcast or a webinar, etc. General transcription, as the name implies, is a type of transcription that requires the conversion of audios under any genre, including webinars, business recordings, interviews, and telephone conversations, just to name a few.
 This kind of transcription does not require specific knowledge on any subject.

-A good command over English grammar and punctuation is a must for one to become a transcriber.
+Good command over English grammar and punctuation is a must for one to become a transcriber.
 If you can discern properly between the US and UK English, that's an added advantage.

 Once you begin transcription work, you will realize that the audios differ in terms of quality, accent, speed, etc. If you are a keen listener, you have a better chance of getting the words right.